sebastiaanspeck/bettingbook-cli/README.md

 Notes
 ===
-This project is still in development
+This project is still in development.
+It works but it may contain bugs.
+If you find a bug, please open report issue via Github.